arenaxr/arena-docs/content/troubleshooting.md

 ---

 # Troubleshooting
-Here are some common situations which can help when programming in the ARENA.
+Here are some common situations which can help when programming and collaborating in the ARENA.

 ## Where is my Object?
 - Is the object's position below the ground?
 The "y" position will negative below the default visible floor.